Einaudi Dissertation Proposal Development Program

 Develop your dissertation on global issues with a toolkit of resources.
 Over the course of the year, you’ll participate in seminars, workshops, and mentoring sessions and receive up to $5,000 for summer research.

-The Einaudi Dissertation Proposal Development Program (DPDP) supports 12 PhD students annually.
+The Einaudi Dissertation Proposal Development Program (DPD) supports 12 PhD students annually.
 Applicants’ research projects must focus on global issues, but the proposed research setting may be international or domestic.
 In addition to six weeks of summer research, the program includes these community-building and mentoring events:

 - Spring workshop: Three-day workshop in May to help you refine your proposal and plan your summer pre-dissertation research.